mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-Before play begins, [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion')s are stored as [MapRegionSketch](#T-ParquetClassLibrary-Maps-MapRegionSketch 'ParquetClassLibrary.Maps.MapRegionSketch')es, for example in an editor tool.
+Before play begins, [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion')s may be stored as [MapRegionSketch](#T-ParquetClassLibrary-Maps-MapRegionSketch 'ParquetClassLibrary.Maps.MapRegionSketch')es, for example in an editor tool.

-Once loaded in-game they are composited, which often includes procedurally generating contained [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk')s.
+ MapRegionSketches allow additional flexibility, primarily by way of allowing map subsections to be represented not as actual collection of parquets, but instead as [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk')s, instructions to procedural generation routines.
+These instructions can be used by the library when the MapRegionSketch is loaded for the first time to generate actual parquets for the map.
+In this way portions of the game world will be different every time the game is played, while still corresponding to some general layout instructions provided by the game's designers.

+ The [Stitch](#M-ParquetClassLibrary-Maps-MapRegionSketch-Stitch 'ParquetClassLibrary.Maps.MapRegionSketch.Stitch') method accomplishes this, forming a composite whole from generated parts.

 <a name='M-ParquetClassLibrary-Maps-MapRegionSketch-#ctor-ParquetClassLibrary-ModelID,System-String,System-String,System-String,System-Int32,System-String,System-Nullable{ParquetClassLibrary-ModelID},System-Nullable{ParquetClassLibrary-ModelID},System-Nullable{ParquetClassLibrary-ModelID},System-Nullable{ParquetClassLibrary-ModelID},System-Nullable{ParquetClassLibrary-ModelID},System-Nullable{ParquetClassLibrary-ModelID},ParquetClassLibrary-ModelIDGrid-'></a>
 ### #ctor(inID,inName,inDescription,inComment,inRevision,inBackgroundColor,inRegionToTheNorth,inRegionToTheEast,inRegionToTheSouth,inRegionToTheWest,inRegionAbove,inRegionBelow,inChunks) `constructor`